-For example, using the Bloomberg U.S. High Yield Index as a proxy, investors who paid peak prices for high yield in 2020-2021 would have had to wait two years to recover their cost basis following the yield- and spread-induced selloff that occurred in 2022.
-Using the Bloomberg U.S. Aggregate Bond Index as a proxy, investors who paid peak prices for investment grade debt in 2020-2021 would still not have recovered their cost basis as of December 31, 2025.
-Over the five years from December 31, 2020 to December 31, 2025, the Bloomberg U.S. Aggregate Bond Index lost a cumulative -1.81%, or -0.36% annualized.
-Finally, a blend of investment grade and high yield (as represented by the Bloomberg U.S. Universal Bond Index) only recently recovered its cost basis in October 2025, nearly five years after its peak in December 2020.
+For example, using the Bloomberg High Yield Index as a proxy, investors who paid peak prices for high yield in 2020-2021 would have had to wait two years to recover the value of their cost basis following the yield- and spread-induced selloff that occurred in 2022.
+Using the Bloomberg Aggregate Bond Index as a proxy, investors who paid peak prices for investment grade debt in 2020-2021 would still not have recovered their cost basis as of December 31, 2025.
+Over the five years from December 31, 2020 to December 31, 2025, the Bloomberg Aggregate Bond Index lost a cumulative -1.81%, or -0.36% annualized.

 We try to be thoughtful about short-term mark-to-market risk because we believe long-term returns benefit from taking advantage of short-term mark-to-market price declines rather than being burdened by such price declines.
-Indeed, whereas over the past five years the Bloomberg U.S. Aggregate Bond Index lost money and the Bloomberg U.S. Universal Index returned just 0.29% on a total return basis, the Fund returned a total of 21.74% during that time, or 4.01% annualized.
-The Fund also outperformed the Morningstar nontraditional category which returned 2.73% annualized over the same period.
+Indeed, whereas the Bloomberg Aggregate Bond Index has lost money over the past five years, the Fund has returned a total of 17.94% during that time, or 3.35% annualized.
+The Fund also outperformed the 1-3 Yr.
+Aggregate Bond Index which returned 10.29% over this period (1.98% annualized), and the Morningstar short duration category which returned 2.24% annualized.
+We highlight these short duration comparisons to underscore that even within the short duration universe, entry points matter.
 In short, being mindful of entry points can produce better returns on capital over time.

-The index value of the Bloomberg U.S. High Yield Index peaked at 2,461 in December 2021 and recovered to 2,480 by December 2023.
+The index value of the Bloomberg High Yield Index peaked at 2,461 in December 2021 and recovered to 2,480 by December 2023.

-The index value of the Bloomberg U.S. Aggregate Bond Index peaked at 2,392 in December 2020.
+The index value of the Bloomberg Aggregate Bond Index peaked at 2,392 in December 2020.
 The index value as of December 31, 2025 was 2,349.